askST: New to filing income tax? Here’s a guide

 For instance, to be eligible for parent relief in YA2024, you must have satisfied the following conditions in 2023:

-- Your dependant was 55 years old and above
+- Your dependant was 55 years old and above.

-- Your dependant was living with you in the same household in Singapore, or, living in a separate household in Singapore, and you have incurred $2,000 or more in supporting him or her.
+- Your dependant was living with you in the same household in Singapore or living in a separate household in Singapore, and you have incurred $2,000 or more in supporting him or her.

 Some tax reliefs are not pre-filled in tax return forms.
 However, if you were granted reliefs in previous years, they will be pre-filled automatically if you remain eligible for them.

 If you are filing tax for the first time, remember to check if you meet the conditions for each relief by visiting go.gov.sg/taxreliefs

 Q: What are deductions and how can they help me lower my tax bill?